jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Gone with a targeted (Null Rod / Cursed Totem) effect to mechanically emphasize the "silence"
  - The real gimmick is melding with Maelle, Child of Lumiere.
 Meld is 100% the mechanic to sell the transformation
+    - 23/09/2025: Getting meld to work has been nothing but failure.
+I give up.
+Alicia will now be standalone.

 ## Ballet